smayya337/iago/README.md

 ## Usage

 Clone this repository and run `./gradlew build`.
-This project is still a work in progress, so it'll be a bit before anything actually works.
+You should be able to play a game of Othello on the command line.

+Current algorithms include:

+* `EASY`: this algorithm focuses purely on how many tiles (interior, edge, and corner) it controls.
+* `MEDIUM`: this algorithm implements a negamax algorithm that looks at tiles and number of possible moves for both players.

 ## The Name